 Real estate investment trusts (REITs), which trade like equities, have traditionally been seen as an option to hedge inflation.
 This is because physical assets such as a house often grow with or above the rate of inflation.
 This, in part because supply often outstrips demand for both personal and rental use.
 Moreover, if an individual buys a house at a fixed interest rate, inflation becomes an ally.
 This is because as wages rise with inflation, the fixed cost of the loan becomes more manageable.

 Commodities typically rise when inflation accelerates.
 This was the case in 2022 when commodities returned 22%3 - the top performing asset class.
 Another example is energy prices, which generally move in the same direction as inflation.
 Energy was a rare outperformer among the 11 sectors of S&P 500 index in 2022.
 In a year when the S&P 500 fell almost 19%, the energy sector in the index soared 59% offering some much-needed respite in an inflationary environment4.

 Offsetting inflation requires a plan

-This document is published by SLGI Asset Management Inc. and contains information in summary form.
-This document is provided for information purposes only and is not intended to provide specific individual financial, investment, tax or legal advice.
-Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.
+Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. These views are subject to change at any time and are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.